-The Company has adopted equity spread (ROE in excess of shareholders' cost of capital) as a KPI of corporate value, and aims to create a positive equity spread (10-year average) over the medium to long-term.
+In the midterm business plan "EWAY Future & Beyond," the Company will change the point of view from patient to "the People."
+The Company will provide solution based on science with the idea of empowering everyone to live their lives to the fullest.
+The Company has adopted equity spread (ROE in excess of shareholders' cost of capital) as a KPI of corporate value and aims to create a positive equity spread (10-year average) over the medium- to long-term.
 While pharmaceutical company shares are classified as defensive, the Company conservatively assumes a cost of equity of 8%.
 Furthermore, the Company has set investment selection criteria for strategic investment (VCIC: Value-Creative Investment Criteria), and ensures value creation by using NPV with approximately 200 types of risk-adjusted hurdle rates, and Internal Rate of Return (IRR) spread as KPIs.

-Pursuing value creation in excess of positive-equity spread over the medium-to long-term, under the medium-term business plan 'EWAY 2025', the Company aims to attain ROE at the 10% level and an equity spread at the

-2% level for fiscal 2020, as the midpoint of the plan.
+Pursuing value creation exceeding positive-equity spread over the medium- to long-term, under the medium-term business plan "EWAY 2025", the Company aims to attain ROE at the 10% level and an equity spread at the 2% level for fiscal 2020, as the midpoint of the plan.
 For fiscal 2025, the final year of the plan, the Company is mindful of attaining ROE at the 15% level and an equity spread at the 7% level.